joebrashear31/Covid-positive-AI-Model/README.md

 ## 🙋 About Me

 Hi!
 I’m **Joe Brashear** 👋
-💻 Software engineer turned AI enthusiast.
+💻 Software engineer turned soon-to-be Med School Student and AI in Healthcare enthusiast.
 🧠 Passionate about deep learning, medical imaging, and building impactful healthcare tools.
-📍 Based in the USA 🇺🇸
+📍 Based in the Tampa, FL USA 🇺🇸
 💬 Connect with me on [GitHub](https://github.com/joebrashear31) or drop me a message for collaborations!

 ---